 Back in 2019, Angela Strange, a general partner at Andreessen Horowitz, stated that “every company will become a fintech company.”
 And after 2020 this future doesn’t seem distant at all.

-Traditional banks were already closing branches but in 2020 they’ve had to break into an undignified sprint to catch up with the offerings of digital-first companies.
-The latter of which are realising banking doesn’t have to be the enigma it has often been presented as.
+Traditional financial institutions were already closing branches but in 2020 they’ve had to break into an undignified sprint to catch up with the offerings of digital-first companies.
+The latter of which are realising finance doesn’t have to be the enigma it has often been presented as.

-Businesses are starting to see that if we can integrate software and harness APIs to reduce our admin and optimise our workflows, we can also use the same tech-driven principles to sidestep unnecessary costs and banking bother.
-Or even leverage their own banking services to enrich brand offerings and better workforces, like Wagestream.
+Businesses are starting to see that if we can integrate software and harness APIs to reduce our admin and optimise our workflows, we can also use the same tech-driven principles to sidestep unnecessary costs and finance bother.
+Or even leverage their own finance services to enrich brand offerings and better workforces, like Wagestream.

-The rise of remote working, together with software solutions that use their own banking system, make contracting knowledge workers a simpler affair for company and freelancer alike.
-And as the gig economy becomes more accessible, companies that wish to engage, motivate and retain their workforce can draw on the same embedded banking logic.
+The rise of remote working, together with software solutions that use their own finance system, make contracting knowledge workers a simpler affair for company and freelancer alike.
+And as the gig economy becomes more accessible, companies that wish to engage, motivate and retain their workforce can draw on the same embedded finance logic.